The Website is Not the Brand. It Drives the Business

 Not every business is meant to operate this way yet.

-The question is whether it needs to start carrying its share of the work.
+The question isn’t whether the site needs to look better, the question is whether it needs to start carrying the right weight for the stage of the business.

 If you’re wondering whether this applies yet

-I’ve written a companion piece that breaks down the difference between the traction phase and the post-traction phase, and what your website should be responsible for at each stage.
+If you’re unsure whether your business has reached the point where structure should replace explanation, there’s an important distinction to make.
+I’ve written a follow-up piece that breaks down the difference between the traction phase and the post-traction phase, and what your website should be responsible for at each stage.

-Read it when you’re ready to be honest about where friction is coming from:
+Read it when you’re ready to be honest about where friction is coming from.